getodk/docs/docs/guide-end-of-form.rst

 Sent
 ~~~~~

-Sent forms have been received by the server can't be edited from Collect.
+Sent forms have been received by the server and can't be edited from Collect.
 The ``sent`` state exists to:

 * provide a record of work that has been completed.
 * enable troubleshooting and data recovery in case of issues with the server.